abhishekdeshmukh2306/Taxibooking/README.md

-TaxibookingApp - Springboot, Thymeleaf
+***--- TaxibookingApp - Springboot, Thymeleaf ---***

-Technology used in this Project:
+@Technology used in this Project:

 i) Thymeleaf,HTML,CSS : designing page layout

-ii) MySQL: MySQL database has been used as database. iii) Hibernate: Hibernate ORM is used.
+ii) MySQL: MySQL database has been used as database.

+iii) Hibernate: Hibernate ORM is used.

-Software And Tools Required:
+@Software And Tools Required:

-i)Eclipse EE or Spring Tool Suite ii)MySQL
+i)Eclipse EE or Spring Tool Suite

+ii)MySQL

-Some Screenshots of this Project:
+@Some Screenshots of this Project:

 ![Screenshot 2024-06-11 202108](https://github.com/abhishekdeshmukh2306/Taxibooking/assets/135852428/1bb0ae72-8e77-4b8b-a2bc-8d71bb945d40)